michaelnisi/blake/README.md

 At the top of each input file in `input/data` Blake expects a JSON header.
 From the header and the content of the input file Blake constructs a source object, with which it applies the `bake` function of the according view module.
 This is done for all input files in parallel.
 The static resources in `input/resources` are copied to the output directory as they are.

 ### Configuration
-When Blake starts to generate the site, it requires a configuration module, which it expects to find in `input/view/config.js`.

-The configuration defines the conventions for accessing input data and exports a map of bake functions with a template name as identifier.
-Each of our views has to implement a bake function.
+When Blake starts to generate a site, it requires a configuration module, which it expects to find in `input/view/config.js`.
+The configuration defines the conventions for accessing input data and exports a map of bake functions with template names as identifiers.

-The following examples are written in CoffeeScript, which is not optimal for this README, I should provide examples in plain JavaScript.
-I hope you don't mind.
-OK, here is the 'config.coffee' file of my site.

-    # This module covers configuration.
+    // This module covers configuration.

-    # Path conventions to use for input data.
+    // Export path conventions for input data. exports.paths = {
-    exports.paths =
-      data: 'data',
+      data: 'data', // required
-      templates: 'templates',
+      templates: 'templates', // required
-      resources: 'resources',
+      resources: 'resources', // optional
-      posts: 'data/posts'
+      posts: 'data/posts' // optional
+    };

-    # Export map with bake functions by template names.
+    // Export map with bake functions by template names. exports.bakeFunctions = {
-    exports.bakeFunctions =
       'rss.jade': require('./rss.js').bake,
       'article.jade': require('./article.js').bake,
       'home.jade': require('./home.js').bake,
       'about.jade': require('./about.js').bake,
       'archive.jade': require('./archive.js').bake

-The configuration module exports two objects.
-In the `paths` object we see the four paths required in our input directory to generate a site with Blake.
-The data path contains the input data for our site and from templates Blake loads our templates.
-All files in resources are considered static files and are just copied over to our output directory.
-The posts path is used by Blake to distinguish blog posts from other content.
-The `bakeFunctions` object is a map of bake functions by template identifiers.
-Blake assumes that templates and view modules are symmetric; and uses this map to route templates to views.
+    };

+The configuration module is required to export a `paths` and a `bakeFunctions` object.

+The `paths` object defines input paths, where the two required directories are `data` and `templates`.
+From `data` Blake loads general input data and from `templates` Blake loads templates.
+The two optional directories are `resources` and `posts`.
+The content of `resources` is copied to output as it is.
+The `posts` directory hosts our blog posts.

+The `bakeFunctions` object is a map of functions.

 ### Input
 Each input file has to begin with a JSON string.
 This string is interpreted as header, it's expected to provide transformation parameters; besides it can contain additional user defined data—a raw version of the header is passed to the `bake` methods of the views.
 The header is required.
 In some cases, a RSS feed for example, the input file may consist of only the header, not followed by any content, which is valid.